 Organisers of Jet Around Cayman, took to the road again this year with a campaign search to find the next champion before the big race.

-‘JAC Road Rules’ close with a Riders Meet and Greet at the Brick House tonight, where spectators were able to meet this year’s riders as they prepare for their pre-race interviews and put on their game faces for Jet Around Cayman’s Race day Monday June 15 at Public Beach.
+‘JAC Road Rules’ closed with a Riders Meet and Greet at the Brick House last night, where spectators were able to meet this year’s riders as they prepared for their pre-race interviews and put on their game faces for Jet Around Cayman’s Race day on Monday June 15 at Public Beach.

 This weekend is the start of the celebrations for the thirteenth annual Jet Around Cayman, jet ski race with the Fantasy Friday Party tonight at the Next Level Nightclub on Seven Mile Beach, this is the riders’ last chance to relax before putting in the last few practices for the race.

 With a record 30-plus riders set to hit the water, it is anyone’s guess to who will walk away with the prizes.
 The categories which riders will be participating in this year will be Open Class, Rookie Class for the first time racers of JAC, Veteran Class for riders over 35 years of age and the International Class with a chance to win over $15,000 in cash and prizes.

 ‘I am proud to say that after 13 years of hosting Jet Around Cayman we are still attracting exciting new riders in the rookie class as well as having the continued support from previous riders,’ Kenny Rankin, managing of Monster Media stated.

 ‘I know Monday will be a tight race, as these riders have been training for months and working out hard, it will be an exciting race.’

 Public Beach will be transformed into the Jet Around Cayman Race Arena as emcees James Barbarfald and Gizzy will host the LIME Main Stage for pre race entertainment with Vibe DJs Neil Sam, Steven King and Yoyo.